-Wellcome Trust is inviting junior researchers in low and middle-income countries who wish to gain research experience and high-quality research training at the Masters level, to apply for the Masters Fellowships in Public Health and Tropical Medicine.
+Wellcome Trust is inviting junior researchers in low and middle-income countries who wish to gain research experience and high-quality research training at the Masters level, to apply for the International Masters Fellowships (formerly known as Masters Fellowships in Public Health and Tropical Medicine).
 This scheme encourages research that will improve public health and tropical medicine at a local, national and global level.
 The fellowship scheme is usually for 30 months, and can be held on a part-time basis.

-Personal removal expenses of £1,000 will also be awarded if the fellow has to move to take up the post at his/her host organisation.
+Personal removal expenses of up to £1,000 will also be awarded if the fellow has to move to take up the post at his/her host organisation.

-Applications are accepted 3 times a year.
-The next deadline is 26 March 2018.
+Applications are accepted twice a year.
+The next deadline is 31 August 2018.